-According to Roger Brown, president and CEO of ACS Laboratory, a lab that tests hemp-derived products from 48 states, “Delta-8 was very popular and had really taken off, and now delta-10 has taken off as well, and we’re seeing it in a significant amount of products that are being tested.”
+According to Roger Brown, president and CEO of ACS Laboratory, a lab that tests hemp-derived products from 48 states, “Delta-8 was very popular and had really taken off, and now this new form of THC has taken off as well, and we’re seeing it in a significant amount of products that are being tested.”

 The cannabinoid is usually available in vape carts, gummies, or other edibles, and can be mailed to certain states.

 To create both versions of THC, CBD oil is first extracted from legally grown hemp.
 The resulting oil is processed into either delta-10 THC or delta-8 THC.
 Different chemicals and reactions are used to create the different deltas.